Episode 1

 Like HTTPS, DNSSEC provides a layer of security by allowing authenticated answers on top of DNS.

-However, there is a important difference.
+However, there is an important difference.

 **DNSSEC signs DNS data** to detect that no crabs have been messing with your DNS responses.